Foods for Lactating Mothers:

 intrapartum hypoxic/ischemic stress, those who are ill and those whose mothers are diabetic) (5) if there

 blood sugar fails to respond to optimal breastfeeding or breast-milk feeding

 Maternal conditions that may justify permanent avoidance of breastfeeding

 HIV infection1: if replacement feeding is acceptable, feasible, affordable, sustainable and safe (AFASS) (6).

 Maternal conditions that may justify temporary avoidance of breastfeeding

-Severe illness that prevents a mother from caring for her infant, for example sepsis.
+A severe illness that prevents a mother from caring for her infant, for example, sepsis.